Praying for the Dead

-Praying for the souls that passed away is not a biblical practice, therefore, it is wrong.
+Praying for the dead souls is not a biblical practice.
+Therefore, it is wrong.
 The books of the dead have been closed and they are sleeping till the Resurrection Day to be awakened and given their rewards or punishments (Matthew 16:27).
-For more information on the state of the dead, check the following link: https://bibleask.org/bible-answers/112-the-intermediate-state/

-People that pray for the dead believe that their prayers help the dead speed out of suffering in Purgatory.
-Catholics teach that Purgatory is a place that a Christian’s soul goes to after death to be cleansed of the sins that had not been fully satisfied during life.
-However the concept of Purgatory is not Biblical. https://bibleask.org/is-purgatory-a-bible-teaching/
+People that pray for their deceased believe that their prayers help those and speed them out of suffering in Purgatory.
+The Catholic Church teach that Purgatory is a place that a Christian’s soul goes to after death to be cleansed of the sins that had not been fully satisfied during life.
+However the concept of Purgatory is not Biblical.

 The Bible declares that Jesus died to pay the penalty for all our sins (Romans 5:8).
 Isaiah 53:5 states, “But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was upon Him, and by His wounds we are healed.”
 Jesus suffered for people’s sins so that they could be delivered from suffering.
 To say that they must also suffer for their sins is to say that Jesus’ suffering was insufficient (1 John 2:2).

-There are no Bible references that teach that once a person dies, he can be saved after death by virtue of what people in this life are doing for them.
-The salvation of the dead is not dependent on what the living do.
-A person takes his record with him to his grave that they will face in the judgment.
+There are no Bible references that teach that once a person dies, he can be saved after death by virtue of what people in this life are doing for him.
+The salvation of one that passed away is not dependent on what the living do for him.
+A person takes his record with him to his grave then he will face the judgment.

 Death is a state of total unconsciousness, during which 15 minutes or a thousand years seem the same.
 “His breath goes forth, he returns to his earth; in that very day his thoughts perish” (Psalms 146:4; See also Job 14:21; Psalms 115:17; Psalms 6:5; Ecclesiastes 9:5, 6; Job 7:9, 10).
 The teaching that the spirits of the dead are heavenly angels, or some righteous ghost like entity, is without scriptural foundation.